1. Good nutrition is critical for your brain to function optimally.

 Food has a tremendous impact on your brain and how it functions.
-The individual cells in your brain are called neurons and we have about 80-100 billion of them.
+The individual cells in your brain are called neurons and you have about 80-100 billion of them.
 Each neuron has about 2000 connections with other neurons, which creates trillions of links (called synapses) between brain cells.
-These connections are what enables us to think, learn, create, solve problems and build memories.
+These connections are what enables you to think, learn, create, solve problems, and build memories.

 With all that activity, quality food is critical to achieve optimal brain function.
 To perform at your absolute best mentally – and to be uber healthy so that you can go after your passion and purpose – you need to eat as well as you can.

 You need slow-digesting complex carbohydrates to provide a steady source of glucose, which is the fuel your brain uses for thinking, solving problems, being creative, and instilling memories.

 You need high-quality fats, because fats are used to build the structures in your nerves like cell membranes and the myelin sheath that protects the nerve and speeds communication between neurons.

 You need healthy proteins to provide the amino acids that are the precursors for the neurotransmitters used to communicate between nerve cells.

 You need vitamins and minerals from fruits and vegetables for the intracellular processes that enable the nerves to function and even prolong the survival of individual nerve fibres.

 Guess what you should be eating to fuel your thinking, creativity, problem solving and memory?
 That’s right – whole, fresh, unprocessed foods.
 Cold-water fatty wild fish.
 Fruits and veggies.
 Raw nuts and seeds.
 Olive oil.
 Coffee, green tea and black tea are all good options.